top of page

 2024 Size 75cm x 6Ocm Acrylics on Canvas

 Basket of Knowledge Every nanny has a story in their basket of knowledge for their mokopuna.
 This work retells the story of how old practices of knowledge carried through sacred bloodlines of the earth were part of the tohunga skills to connect with land and water.
+Watching mum stand to perform her karakia here in Australia reminded me of the Te Arawa landing and our canoe buried upright on land facing the stars to call home.

 2024 Size 75cm x 6Ocm Acrylics on Canvas

 Blue Swan Represents the teaching of nga karanga by my older sister.
-For Awahou it represents all the aunties and nannies who stood with grace and strength to call manuhiri on to our pa.
+For Awahou it represents all the aunties and nannies who stood and stand with grace and strength to call manuhiri on to our pa.

 2018 Size 5Ocm x 7Ocm Acrylics on Canvas